March is Colon Cancer Awareness month!

 - Personal history of inflammatory bowel disease (ulcerative colitis or Crohn’s disease)

 - A known family history of familial adenomatous polyposis or Lynch syndrome

 What are the different types of screening methods?

-Screening methods are divided into the following categories: Stool based testing and visual exams.
+Screening methods are divided into the following categories: Stool-based testing and visual exams.
 We will focus on colonoscopy since this is the gold standard for colorectal cancer screening.
-A colonoscopy is the only screening test that not only detects, but also prevents colon cancer.
-A colonoscopy uses a video camera scope with a light to visualize the tissue inside of the colon; this process not only detects polyps, but removes them as well.
+A colonoscopy is the only screening test that not only detects but also prevents colon cancer.
+A colonoscopy uses a video camera scope with a light to visualize the tissue inside of the colon; this process not only detects polyps but removes them as well.
 There are various different types of polyps; some of them are completely benign while others are considered precancerous because studies have shown that over time these types of polyps can grow into cancer.

-If you would like more in-depth information about various screening tests, including pros and cons of each, then check out the guidelines set forth by the American Cancer Society.
+If you would like more in-depth information about various screening tests, including the pros and cons of each, then check out the guidelines set forth by the American Cancer Society.